-My favourite bathroom in this house if definitely the powder room / bedroom three ensuite.
+My favourite bathroom in this house is definitely the powder room / bedroom three ensuite.
 For this room, the client settled on a striking Moroccan tessellated encaustic floor tile in blue, grey and white.
-The images say it all.
-Coupled with yet another beautifully crafted vanity by Scott, using classic American Oak veneer and White Carrara marble for the vanity top which was salvaged from the original kitchen.
+The image says it all.
+Coupled with yet another beautifully crafted vanity by SCLK, using classic American Oak veneer and White Carrara marble for the vanity top which was salvaged from the original kitchen.
 Here we broke the rules a little and mixed the metals.
 Brushed chrome tapware, black framed mirror and brass & ball wall lights – the result is a modern, classic and eclectic statement.

 The master bedroom robe and ensuite is another display of true craftsmanship.
 Again, American Oak was employed here.
 I love the book-matched ‘flame’ typical in crown-cut oak veneer.
 Because of the large expanses of rear wall panels and doors, we had an opportunity to really showcase this beautiful figuring.